|

 as it is in Christ Jesus.
 I cried, "Lord, I believe that Thou as Jehovah

-for me.
-I believe that Jehova Yesous
+Yesous has made atonement for me.
+I believe that Jehova Yesous died for me.
+I

-for me.
-From henceforth I will publicly confess Yeshuah
+believe that Thou has made provision for me.
+From henceforth I will publicly

-as my Savior and Lord."
-Thus, after months of searching, I was
+Thus, after months of searching, I was convinced that Jesus was the righteous

-convinced that Jesus was the righteous servant of Jehovah, (Jehovah-tsidkenu), "The Lord our righteousness."
+servant of Jehovah, (Jehovah-tsidkenu), "The

 While I had served as a rabbi I had yearned to give the bereaved some hope